ibrhmahmd/Techno-Futues-Documetation/Course Plan/Teaching_Resources.md

 - Start each session with a quick recap of the previous session
 - Use the "I do, we do, you do" approach: demonstrate, practice together, then let students try independently
 - Take short breaks every 50-60 minutes to maintain focus
-- Keep track of time for each section to ensure all content is covered
 - Reserve the last 5-10 minutes of each session for questions and clarification

 ### Student Engagement